Thursday 1st January 2026

 Finally, for completeness, there is one more station called Acton Bridge but it’s 200 miles north of the London suburb with the same name in Cheshire West.

-The station sits on the line to Runcorn and Liverpool and is served by London Northwestern as I found when I visited in September 2023 and also got stranded there in May 2024 checking out the itravel DRT scheme (now abandoned).
+The station sits on the line to Runcorn and Liverpool and is served by London Northwestern as I found when I visited in September 2023 and also got stranded there in May 2024 checking out the itravel DRT scheme.

 It’s a rather desolate place and won’t win any prizes for being a noteworthy station named Acton.